Qualifications for Services

 - Teachers shall receive a mileage reimbursement at the current district rate.
 Mileage is based upon distance from school to student’s home or other designated public location (e.g. library, police or fire station) and to the teacher’s home.

-- Teacher assignments will be determined by the district H&H administrator to meet individual student needs.
+- Facilitator assignments will be determined by the district H&H administrator to meet the needs of each individual student.

-- Teachers shall maintain a record of their services on the Home and Hospital Teaching Record form, logging the date of each instruction session, arrival and departure times, mileage, and other pertinent information.
+- H&H facilitators shall maintain a record of their services on the Home and Hospital Teaching Record form, logging the date of each instruction session, arrival and departure times, mileage, and any other pertinent information.

 - Forms are to be submitted to the district H&H administrator at the end of every month.